-The Public Hearing dates will be confirmed at the Directions Hearing.
+The Hearing will be held in the week commencing Monday 9 November 2020 and will run for approximately five days.
 A timetable for the Hearing will be produced after the Directions Hearing.

 The purpose of the Public Hearing is to give people an opportunity to speak in support of their written submission.
-The Hearing is open for anyone to attend.
+The Hearing is open for anyone to watch.

 The Advisory Committee is required to submit its written recommendations to the Minister for Planning as soon as practicable but no later than 30 business days from the completion of its Public Hearing

 Please note that your submission will be treated in accordance with the Privacy Collection Statement (which can be accessed through Document Library) which may include provisions to other parties and display in the Hearing.
 You should not include any other personal information in the submission, such as email and phone details, unless that information can be made publicly available.
 You can request access to your personal information held by the Department by contacting the Freedom of Information Unit on (03) 9637 8186 or FOI.firstname.lastname@example.org

 You are invited to make a submission to the Advisory Committee on the updated 2020 consultation draft plan and updated draft Planning Scheme Amendment and Development Plan for the Yarra Valley Country Club.
 Submissions are invited between Monday 31 August and 5.00pm on Friday 25 September 2020 and should be lodged using the submission form below.